ejhernandezcruz/fast-shopping-app/README.md

 ## Configurations Files

-All the properties can be done in the following  properties file **config.properties** located in the root project folder.
+All the properties can be done in the following  properties file **config.properties** located in src/test/resources folder

 	appiumServer=http://localhost:4723/wd/hub [Appium Server URL]
     timeout=30  [timeout in seconds]